dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 {
     scoped ref Nested refLocal = ref nested;

-    // the ref-field-safe-to-escape of local is still *calling method* which means the following
+    // the ref-field-safe-context of local is still *caller-context* which means the following
     // is illegal
     refLocal.Span = stackalloc int[42];

     scoped Nested valLocal = nested;

-    // the ref-field-safe-to-escape of local is still *calling method* which means the following
+    // the ref-field-safe-context of local is still *caller-context* which means the following
     // is still illegal
     valLocal.Span = stackalloc int[42];
 }
 ```

-This *ref-field-safe-to-escape-scope* has essentially always existed.
-Up until now `ref` fields could only point to normal `struct` hence it was trivially collapsed to *calling method*.
-To support `ref` fields to `ref struct` our existing rules need to be updated to take into account this new escape scope.
+This *ref-field-safe-context* has essentially always existed.
+Up until now `ref` fields could only point to normal `struct` hence it was trivially collapsed to *caller-context*.
+To support `ref` fields to `ref struct` our existing rules need to be updated to take into account this new *ref-safe-context*.

-Third the rules for ref reassignment need to be updated to ensure that we don't violate *ref-field-safe-to-escape* for the values.
-Essentially for `x.e1 = ref e2` where the type of `e1` is a `ref struct` the *ref-field-safe-to-escape* must be equal.
+Third the rules for ref reassignment need to be updated to ensure that we don't violate *ref-field-context* for the values.
+Essentially for `x.e1 = ref e2` where the type of `e1` is a `ref struct` the *ref-field-safe-context* must be equal.

 These problems are very solvable.
 The compiler team has sketched out a few versions of these rules and they largely fall out from our existing analysis.
 The problem is there is no consuming code for such rules that helps prove out there correctness and usability.
 This makes us very hesitant to add support because of the fear we'll pick wrong defaults and back the runtime into usability corner when it does take advantage of this.
 This concern is particularly strong because .NET 8 likely pushes us in this direction with `allow T: ref struct` and `Span<Span<T>>`.
 The rules would be better written if it's done in conjunction with consumption code.